Monday, April 13, 2026

 To call Judaism a religion misses everything.
 Judaism is more than a faith.
 It is an indigenous people cleaving to their heritage.
 It is culture, memory, and the refusal to forget.
 It is scholars in conversation with other generations of scholars.
 It is every new drash on a parasha we’ve read once a year for thousands of years.
 It is lived experience preserved and examined, because we don’t assimilate and forget.
 It is realism, not idealism, because our founding myth is slavery, not paradise.
 That’s why worldly suffering never surprises us.
 We don’t expect the world to be just.
 But we strive to make it just.

-Whatever path I walk, I hope to travel it with open eyes and a grounded heart.
+Whatever path we choose to walk, I hope we travel it with open eyes and grounded hearts.

 Friday, January 2, 2026